wehyewww/testing/README.md

-Hello my name is Wei Yu, I am trying to learn how to use Git
+Hello my name is Wei Yu, I am trying to learn how to use Git.

+Hello Again.